-4. Equal Opportunities statement:
+4. Equal Opportunities statement

 4.1.
 Equality and Respect.
-The MAT is committed to equality of opportunity, and to promoting an ethos of dignity, courtesy and respect throughout the organisation.
-For further information, please refer to the Equality and Diversity Policy for each member Academy.
+The Trust is committed to equality of opportunity, and to promoting an ethos of dignity, courtesy and respect throughout the organisation.
+For further information, please refer to the Equality and Diversity Policy for each member school.

-5. Objectives:
+5. Objectives

-5.1 Communication.
-The Trust has taken the following steps to communicate expectations to staff:

-- The development and publication of a formal statement of its expectations on standards of personal conduct, propriety and accountability; - The development and publication of a formal statement of the procedures to be followed by employees who have a suspicion of, or concern about, possible or actual malpractice within the MAT.
+- 5.1 Communication.
+The Trust has taken the following steps to communicate expectations to staff: - The development and publication of a formal statement of its expectations on standards of personal conduct, propriety and accountability; - The development and publication of a formal statement of the procedures to be followed by employees who have a suspicion of, or concern about, possible or actual malpractice (including cyber related) within the Trust.

-6. Gifts & Hospitality:
+6. Gifts & Hospitality